opencontainers/tob/proposals/tools.md

 A: Yes.
 If there is other code or functionality that a contributor believes would be relevant for runtime-related or image-related tools, it would be great if it is contributed.

 Q: Does this change the OCI Charter or Scope Table?
-A: No.  Nothing in this proposal is intended to amend the OCI Charter or OCI Scope Table.
+A: No.  Nothing in this proposal is intended to amend the OCI Charter (https://www.opencontainers.org/about/governance) or OCI Scope Table (https://www.opencontainers.org/governance/oci-scope-table).